Jasminum mesnyi aka Japanese Jasmine

 Japanese Jasmine, Primrose Jasmine, Yellow Jasmine

-How to care for Japanese Jasmine
+How difficult is it to take care of Japanese Jasmine

 With its straightforward care requirements, Japanese Jasmine is a hassle-free plant that anyone can enjoy.